Oereor/PlantsVsZombies-Unity/README.md

 ### 2. Boost the plants!

 Well...
 In fact it's the cells that are boosted.
 Just **click on the sun icon** (on the left-hand side of the card slot) and you would get a *boost sun* (appears red), which you can place in any cell that is not currently boosted.
-The cost is **100** sun value per cell.
+The cost is **100** sun value per cell, and there is a 5-second cooldown time before you can fetch another boost sun.
 The boost effect will apply once a plant is set in the cell (if there is already one, of course the boost takes effect immediately). **Each plant can only be boosted once.
 Boost effect is revoked if you shovel the plant, with no additional sun recycled.** By default, every plant restores full health when boosted.

 ### 3. Automatically collect sun!